Search This Blog

 Kedarnath Temple

-Kedarnath temple is incomplete without visiting Bhairav temple
+Kedarnath temple is incomplete without visiting the Bhairav temple.

-Kedarnath temple is situated at the height of 11500 feet is open only for 6 months in the year.
-Temple normally closes in the first week of November month and it opens in the April or May months depending on the Shubh date.
-The same timing is applicable in the other three Dham’s also.
+Kedarnath temple is situated at a height of 11500 feet, is open only for 6 months in the year.
+Temple normally closes in the first week of November, and it opens in April or May months depending on the Shubh date.
+The same timing is applicable to the other three Dhammas also.

 Spending your summer in a snow-capped area is preferable.
-April to June is the ideal time to do Char Dham yatra including the Kedarnath temple.
-This is the time when the weather is soothing and warm, unlike the chilling temperature of the winter, and you can also explore the surrounding place as per your comfort level.
+April to June is the ideal time to do the Char Dham yatra, including the Kedarnath temple.
+This is the time when the weather is soothing and warm, unlike the chilling temperature of winter, and you can also explore the surrounding place as per your comfort level.

-The monsoon is unpredicted in the Himalayan Mountain; you may witness very heavy showers from July to September month.
-When this area received rain then it can lead to several landslides in this area resulting in blockage of the roads.
-This road blockage can sometimes ruin your entire plan.
-Always take proper information if you’re planning to visit in monsoon time.
+The monsoon is unpredicted in the Himalayan Mountains; you may witness very heavy showers from July to September.
+When this area receives rain then it can lead to several landslides in this area, resulting in the blockage of the roads.
+This roadblock can sometimes ruin your entire plan.
+Always take proper information if you’re planning to visit during monsoon time.

-Winter from October to November is freezing temperature in the Himalayas.
+Winter, from October to November, brings freezing temperatures in the Himalayas.
 It will test your endurance level and leave you breathless.
-No doubt you will get to see one of the best views in this month but, be prepared to face minus temperature on summit point.
+No doubt you will get to see one of the best views this month, but be prepared to face a minus temperature at the summit point.
 Due to this weather condition, the temple closes in November.
 The area surrounding the temple gets covered with heavy snow.
 No one is allowed to visit here once the temple gets close.

 Stay Option at Kedarnath Temple

-There are many stay options available at Sonprayag, Gauri Kund, and near Kedarnath temple.
+There are many stay options available at Sonprayag, Gauri Kund, and near the Kedarnath temple.

 Hall Stay

-A common hall is available for stay in Sonprayag and Gauri Kund area.
-You will be charged 300 per person per bed and this is also budget-friendly for those who want to do this trip at nominal charges.
+A common hall is available for stay in the Sonprayag and Gauri Kund area.
+You will be charged 300 per person per bed, and this is also budget-friendly for those who want to do this trip at nominal charges.

 Room Stay

-Room stay available at Sonprayag, Gauri Kund, and near Kedarnath temple.
+Rooms are available at Sonprayag, Gauri Kund, and near the Kedarnath temple.
 A decent room with a geezer facility will cost you around 3000 to 6000 per room.
-If you are a solo traveler or in a small group then it is better to join a big group to contribute to a large room.
+If you are a solo traveler or in a small group, then it is better to join a big group to contribute to a larger room.

 Tent Stay